U.S. FAA downgrades India aviation rating; Air India, Jet hit

 "In our view, 95 percent of all the issues raised have been solved," Singh said, adding they would address all of the FAA's concerns by March.

-India joins countries such as Indonesia, the Philippines and Bangladesh that have a Category 2 rating.
+India joins countries such as Indonesia, the Philippines and Bangladesh which have a Category 2 rating.
 As of November 22, the FAA kept 81 of the 96 countries reviewed in Category 1.

-Amber Dubey, head of aerospace and defence at consultancy KPMG's Indian unit, said safety regulators in some other countries may follow suit after the FAA downgrade, which would then affect carriers like IndiGo and SpiceJet (SPJT.BO), which fly to Asian and Middle Eastern countries.
+Amber Dubey, head of aerospace and defence at consultancy KPMG's Indian unit, said safety regulators in some other countries may follow suit after the FAA downgrade, which would then affect carriers like IndiGo and SpiceJet (SPJT.BO), which have flights to Asian and Middle Eastern countries.

 "FAA's downgrade typically has a domino effect," Dubey said.